HomeEnterprise ITArtificial IntelligenceAt Microsoft Ignite 2023, AMD pushes AI into everything from cloud computing to PCs

 Advertisement

-This development is particularly notable as marks the first instance of Azure employing this advanced technology, promising more efficient and powerful AI processing capabilities for Azure customers, said the company.
+This development is particularly notable as it marks the first instance of Azure employing this advanced technology, promising more efficient and powerful AI processing capabilities for Azure customers, said the company.

 Cloud Computing with AMD EPYC Processors

-AMD is also updating its EPYC processors, which are used in for cloud computing.
+AMD is also updating its EPYC processors, which are used in servers for cloud computing.
 The new 4th Gen EPYC processors will power a range of virtual machines that can handle general tasks, work with large amounts of data, or do intense computing work.

 Company said that these new processors are expected to perform up to 20% better for general and data-heavy tasks and twice as well for computing-heavy tasks compared to the previous models.
 Microsoft plans to start showing these off early in 2024.